My experience visiting Athens and Corinth in December 2019

 We had the option of visiting either the New Acropolis Museum or National Archaeological Museum.
 Based upon my prior research and our guide’s recommendation, we opted for the significantly better National Archaeological Museum where we spent about an hour before heading up to Lycabettus Hill, the highest point of Athens, for close to 360-degree views of Athens, and a return to the ship.

-This tour company comes highly recommended and has a “In the Footsteps of the Apostle Paul tour” to Athens and Corinth.
+Another Tour Company for those who would like a tour centered on Christianity: This tour company comes highly recommended and has a “In the Footsteps of the Apostle Paul tour” to Athens and Corinth.